 The score plot from a two-dimensional PCA analysis is shown to the left.
 (Click to enlarge.)
 I added colors to the data to indicate a geographical region for the countries; the regions came from the United Nations list of countries and geographic regions.
 This plot shows the relationships between countries based on similarities in the distribution of blood types.

 The middle of the plot contains African and West Asian nations.
 (West Asia is the UN name for the region that many people call the Middle East.)
 The right side of the plot is dominated by European countries and their former colonies.
 The upper left quadrant contains the Asian countries.
-The lower left quadrant includes Caribbean, Central American, and South American countries.
-This presentation once again shows that the distribution of blood types in Peru and Chile are different from other countries, but are similar to each other.
+The lower left quadrant includes the Caribbean, Central American, and South American countries.
+This presentation once again shows that the distribution of blood types in Peru and Chile is different from other countries, but are similar to each other.

 You can download the data and the SAS program that analyzes it and do additional analyses.